 Serve corn fritters for breakfast with fried eggs, bacon, and toast.
 For lunch with a salad or sandwich.
 And for dinner with about any meat as a side dish.
 They are also great for a snack or tasty appetizer.

-Store leftover fritters in a covered Tupperware-type container for up to 3 days.
+Store leftover fritters in an airtight container for up to 3 days.
 Wrap tightly in a freezer bag or vacuum food saver to freeze for up to 3 months.

 Reheat the fritters in the oven, toaster oven, or in a dry skillet.
 Don’t microwave them because they will end up soggy and limp.

 You might also be tempted to eat them right from the skillet while they are being made…and that would be totally okay.

 If you liked this recipe, here are a few more to explore: